EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

 The economic profit margin exhibited a consistent decline from 2018 through 2020, followed by a period of improvement in 2021 and 2022.
-Economic profit itself was negative across the entire period, indicating the company’s returns were insufficient to cover the cost of capital.
+Economic profit itself was negative across the entire observed period, indicating the company’s returns were insufficient to cover the cost of capital.
 Adjusted net sales fluctuated during the period, showing a decrease in 2020 before recovering and increasing significantly in 2022.

 - Economic Profit Margin

-- The economic profit margin decreased substantially from -0.77% in 2018 to -6.51% in 2020.
+- The economic profit margin decreased substantially from -0.78% in 2018 to -6.51% in 2020.
 This represents a significant deterioration in the company’s ability to generate returns exceeding its cost of capital, relative to sales.
-A subsequent improvement was observed in 2021, with the margin moving to -5.59%, and further improvement in 2022, reaching -3.14%.
+A subsequent improvement was noted in 2021, with the margin moving to -5.59%, and further improvement in 2022, reaching -3.14%.
 While still negative, the 2022 margin indicates a lessening of the shortfall between returns and the cost of capital.

 - Economic Profit

 - Economic profit was negative in each year presented.
-The largest negative value occurred in 2020, at -272,464 US$ in thousands.
-The value decreased from -34,868 in 2018 to -182,256 in 2019, then experienced a substantial decrease to -272,464 in 2020.
-A reduction in the magnitude of the loss was seen in 2021 (-233,796), and this trend continued into 2022 with a further reduction to -156,353.
+The largest negative value occurred in 2020, at -272,568 US$ in thousands.
+The value decreased from -34,964 in 2018 to -272,568 in 2020, then increased to -233,903 in 2021 and -156,471 in 2022.
+The increasing values in 2021 and 2022 suggest a reduction in the magnitude of the economic loss, aligning with the improvement in the economic profit margin.

 - Adjusted Net Sales

 - Adjusted net sales remained relatively stable between 2018 and 2019, with a slight increase from 4,499,200 to 4,594,300 US$ in thousands.
-A decrease was observed in 2020, falling to 4,185,900, and remained at 4,181,000 in 2021.
-A significant increase occurred in 2022, with adjusted net sales rising to 4,977,000 US$ in thousands.
-This increase in sales did not fully offset the cost of capital, but contributed to the improvement in the economic profit margin.
+A decrease was observed in 2020, falling to 4,185,900 US$ in thousands, before remaining stable in 2021 at 4,181,000 US$ in thousands.
+A substantial increase occurred in 2022, with adjusted net sales rising to 4,977,000 US$ in thousands.
+This increase in sales may have contributed to the improved economic profit margin observed in that year.